-Sodium Hydroxide is a solid ionic compound.
-It is also known as caustic soda, Iye, sodium hydrate or soda lye.
-It is a co product of chlorine production.
-In its pure form it is crystalline solid, colorless in nature.
-This compound is highly water soluble and consists of sodium cations and hydroxide anions.
+Sodium hydroxide is produced as a co-product in the production of chlorine.
+In its pure form, it is crystalline solid, and colourless in nature.
+This compound is highly water-soluble and consists of sodium cations and hydroxide anions.
 NaOH absorbs moisture from the air.
-It is highly corrosive and can cause severe skin burn and irritation to eyes and other body parts.
+It is highly corrosive and can cause severe skin burns and irritation to the eyes and other body parts.

 Properties of Sodium Hydroxide – NaOH

 Sodium Hydroxide is a white, translucent crystalline solid.
 It is commonly referred to as caustic soda due to its corrosive action on many substances; it decomposes proteins at room temperatures and may cause chemical burns to human bodies.
 Although it does not occur naturally, sodium hydroxide has been manufactured on a large scale for many years from readily obtainable raw material and is used in numerous industrial processes.

 |Molecular Weight/ Molar Mass||39.997 g/mol|